 Proposed Diamondback Moth Field Trials, Cornell University

 Following the successful field cage trials in 2015, our objective is to study the field behavior of the male GE moths in an experimental crucifer field at Cornell University’s New York State Agricultural Experiment Station in Geneva, New York, US.
 The GE males showed strong performance in field cages, and studying their dispersal and survival in an open crucifer field, relative to non-GE male moths, will provide further information on the potential of the GE diamondback moth for future integrated pest management strategies on farms.

 We will conduct releases of male moths of the Oxitec strain (OX4319L), used in our previous studies, and non-engineered male moths.
 After each release, we will monitor movement by recapturing each moth type on sticky traps distributed around the release site and outside the trial cabbage field, measuring male moth dispersal and persistence.
 These types of experiments, termed ‘mark-release-recapture’ trials, are a standard way for scientists to assess how an insect behaves in field conditions.
 The color marker carried by the GE moths will allow us to distinguish the two moth types, and based on where we recapture them and how long this happens after their release, we can estimate how far they typically travel in a field and how long they survive in the face of natural weather conditions and predators.

 We anticipate releasing a few thousand moths per release in the field in these proposed early-stage trials.
 On a per acre basis in an infested field, this level of insects would not be considered excessive.
 We expect to release around 50,000 moths during the trials.
-Depending on the results, multiple trials will be conducted over the course of the summer.
+Depending on the results, multiple trials will be conducted over the course of the project.